Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: The Monist (1890--1905): A Transatlantic Forum for Science, Philosophy, and Foundations

-Another striking feature of \textit{The Monist} during its first fifteen years is the substantial space devoted in each issue to reviews of recently published books.
-These review sections, often spanning many pages, formed a regular component of the journal and provided detailed discussions of new works in mathematics, physics, chemistry, logic, and the philosophy of science.
-In this way, they served as an important mechanism through which the journal monitored and interpreted developments in contemporary scientific literature.
+Another important feature of \textit{The Monist} was the substantial space devoted in each issue to reviews of recently published books.
+These review sections, often extending over many pages, discussed new works in mathematics, physics, chemistry, logic, and the philosophy of science.
+The authors reviewed before 1905 included J.~H. van 't Hoff, Wilhelm Ostwald, Ernst Mach, Hermann von Helmholtz, Ludwig Boltzmann, Pierre Duhem, A.~H. Bucherer, Felix Klein, Richard Dedekind, Jacques Hadamard, Louis Couturat, Edmund Husserl, and Karl Pearson.
+The review sections thus functioned as an intellectual observatory, tracking developments across the exact sciences and making European scholarly production visible to an international readership.

-Between 1890 and 1905, the books discussed in these sections included works by some of the most influential European scientists of the period.
-Among the authors reviewed are J.~H.~van ’t Hoff, Wilhelm Ostwald, Ernst Mach, Hermann von Helmholtz, Ludwig Boltzmann, Pierre Duhem, and A.~H.~Bucherer in physics and physical chemistry, as well as mathematicians and historians of mathematics such as Felix Klein, Richard Dedekind, Otto Hölder, Jacques Hadamard, Jules Tannery, Moritz Cantor, and Florian Cajori.
-The review section also engaged with works in logic, methodology, and the philosophy of science by authors such as Louis Couturat, A.~De Morgan, Edmund Husserl, and Karl Pearson.

-By presenting and discussing recent books in these areas, the journal offered its readership a systematic overview of developments across the exact sciences and their philosophical interpretation.
-The review sections of \textit{The Monist} functioned as a kind of intellectual observatory, tracking the evolution of contemporary scientific thought and making European scholarly production visible to an international readership.
-The scientific profile of \textit{The Monist} was inseparable from its institutional positioning.
-Published in Chicago but distributed through established European agents---most explicitly in London through Kegan Paul, Trench, Tr\"ubner \& Co., Ltd.---the journal functioned as a structured relay between continental scientific debates and the American academic environment.
+Published in Chicago but distributed through established European agents---most explicitly in London through Kegan Paul, Trench, Trübner and Co., Ltd.---the journal operated as a structured relay between continental scientific debates and the American academic environment.
+In this context, the January 1905 publication of Poincaré's Saint Louis lecture in \textit{The Monist} inserted the text into a transatlantic forum already attentive to Poincaré, Mach, Boltzmann, Hilbert, mathematical foundations, and the philosophical interpretation of modern science.